-- (a) the Executive Head of Corporate who is authorised to amend the Constitution, including the Scheme of Delegation of Functions to Officers in respect of the officers designated to exercise delegated authorities, where changes in the management structure and post titles have resulted from organisational restructures - (b) the Leader/ Executive in respect of amendments to the Scheme of Delegation of Functions to Officers relating to executive functions
+- (a) the Head of Legal & Democratic Services who is authorised to amend the Constitution, including the Scheme of Delegation of Functions to Officers - in respect of the officers designated to exercise delegated authorities, where changes in the management structure and post titles have resulted from organisational restructures - (ii) to make changes which result from requirements of new legislation or statutory guidance, - (iii) and any corrections due to administrative error or oversight, in line with the most recent decision of the Council. - (b) the Leader/ Executive in respect of amendments to the Scheme of Delegation of Functions to Officers relating to executive functions

-The Council must take reasonable steps to consult local electors and other interested persons in the area, and comply with legislative requirements, when drawing up proposals to change from a leader and cabinet form of Executive to an elected mayor and cabinet, or vice versa.
+The Council must take reasonable steps to consult local electors and other interested persons in the area, and comply with legislative requirements, when drawing up proposals to change from a leader and cabinet form of Executive to an elected mayor and cabinet, or vice versa, or to the committee system.